ACEnglish/truvari/README.md

 More Information
 ----------------

-Find more details and discussions about truvari on the [WIKI page](https://github.com/spiralgenetics/truvari/wiki).
+Find more details and discussions about Truvari on the [WIKI page](https://github.com/spiralgenetics/truvari/wiki).